Home

 View towards the north

-You can see this view in a 10,000x834 image (1.7MB) or in a 5,000x417 image (0.5MB).
-In both cases the image is accompanied by a second one of the same size which highlights the main monuments and has links to pages showing them (see example below).
+You can see this view in a 10,000x834 image (1.7MB).
+The image is accompanied by a second one of the same size which highlights the main monuments and has links to pages showing them (see example below).

 Image which highlights the monuments